samuel-bazinet/Rust_Pub_Sub_Server/README.md

 It is meant to be used as a library but can be downloaded and ran as an executable if no wrapping is necessary.

-A currently WIP utilities [rpss_util](https://github.com/samuel-bazinet/rpss_utils) is depended on by this package and holds functions that are useful to interact with the server from a client.
+A utilities [rpss_util](https://github.com/samuel-bazinet/rpss_utils) repo is depended on by this package and holds functions that are useful to interact with the server from a client (WIP).

 ## How to use the executable